 Leonard Simpson, MD is a founding board member who is now retired from the board.
 Dr. Simpson resides in San Francisco, CA. Dr. Simpson is a retired orthopedic surgeon who was interviewed by Stephen Smith for his documentary on the Foundation’s SPAR program.

-Victoria Staebler, Senior Financial Advisor at Merrill Lynch.
-Ms. Staebler holds degrees from Middlebury college and the University of Vermont, serves on the board of directors of The Boston Club, and has honorary board positions at PCI Media Impact, Inc. and Planned Parenthood of Northern New England.
+Victoria Staebler, Ms Staebler holds degrees from Middlebury college and the University of Vermont, serves on the board of directors of The Boston Club, and has honorary board positions at PCI Media Impact, Inc. and Planned Parenthood of Northern New England.
+She is current employed with Merrill Lynch.
 Read her post titled, “Why I Support Stem Cell Research”

 Margaret Wray, RN resides in Augusta, Georgia.
 Mrs. Wray holds a degree in nursing from the University of Virginia School of Nursing.
 Mrs. Wray is active in many local and national organizations, including spinal cord injury and Parkinson’s Disease.